getify/Functional-Light-JS/ch9.md

 } );
 ```

 In the RxJS universe, an Observer subscribes to an Observable.
 If you combine the functionality of an Observer and an Observable, you get a Subject.
 So, to keep our snippet simpler, we construct `a` as a Subject, so that we can call `onNext(..)` on it to push values (events) into its stream.

-If we wanted to keep Observer and Observable separate, we could instead have done:
+If we want to keep the Observer and Observable separate:

 ```js
 // TODO: double check the accuracy of this snippet